EvgenyPoboykin/create-react-template-script/README.md

-## create-react-component-script

-This script for Create/Remove React Component.

-### In templates use dependencies
-styled-component
+This project was React (with used styled-component and React Hooks)

-### Available Scripts
+## Available Scripts

 1. Copy template folder in a root directory of your project.

-2. Add path of "components" directory in package.json.
+2. Add path of "components" directory in package.json - .

 ```json
 "create_components_path": "./your/components/path/directory/",